vacp2p/rfc/content/docs/rfcs/72/README.md

 ### WakuCredential

-The `WakuCredential` will store values used for encryting and decrypting user's keystores.
+The `WakuCredential` will store values used for encrypting and decrypting user's keystores.
 - it MUST be used for password verification.
 - it MUST follow [EIP-2335](https://eips.ethereum.org/EIPS/eip-2335)
-- it MAY use [SHA256](https://www.rfc-editor.org/rfc/rfc4634.txt) as the hash function
+- it SHOULD use [SHA256](https://www.rfc-editor.org/rfc/rfc4634.txt) as the hash function

 ### KDF